 - 1 medium-sized mixing bowl

-- 1 electric mixer or food processor or stand mixer –
+- 1 electric mixer or food processor or stand mixer to mix the ingredients on high for a few seconds

 - 1 pie pan – a 9.5-inch Pyrex glass pie dish, or a 9-inch nonstick aluminum pie pan or a tart pan.
 You don’t have to grease the pan or use parchment paper.